tristanls/stability-index/README.md

 This repository/feature was introduced recently, and may change or be removed in the future.
 Please try it out and provide feedback.
 If it addresses a use-case that is important to you, tell the author.

-## Stability: 2 - Unstable

-The API is in the process of settling, but has not yet had sufficient real-world testing to be considered stable.
-Backwards-compatibility will be maintained if reasonable.

-## Stability: 3 - Stable
+## Stability: 2 - Stable

 The API has proven satisfactory, but cleanup in the underlying code may cause minor changes.
 Backwards-compatibility is guaranteed.

-## Stability: 4 - API Frozen

-This API has been tested extensively in production and is unlikely to ever have to change.

-## Stability: 5 - Locked
+## Stability: 3 - Locked

-Unless serious bugs are found, this code will not ever change.
-Please do not suggest changes in this area; they will be refused.
+Only fixes related to security, performance, or bug fixes will be accepted.
+Please do not suggest API changes in this area; they will be refused.